Subscribe to Updates

 • Be careful while flossing so that you don’t pull off or dislodge the crown.
 Floss gently and try sliding the floss with in and out motion.

 • Avoid eating hard and sticky foods.
-Stay away from foods that are tough, crunchy, sugary, and those that can easily get stuck between the crown and your teeth.
+Stay away from foods that are tough, crunchy, and sugary, as well as those that can easily get stuck between the crown and your teeth.

 • Avoid very hot and cold foods and drinks.
 This is to prevent sensitivity in the tooth underneath as the crown may not seal over it as it should and the fact that extreme temperature may affect the cement or weaken your crown.